Free solar photovoltaic system for every school

 Key benefits for a school

-Each participating school is eligible for up to 6 kilowatts of solar PV, which roughly translates to about 16 solar panels, along with inverter, mounting systems and the necessary grid connection.
+Each participating school is eligible for up to 6 kilowatts of solar PV, which roughly translates to about 14 solar panels, along with inverter, mounting systems, monitoring system and the necessary grid connection.
 An exciting addition to this programme is the inclusion of monitoring software, which has a dual purpose: analysing energy generation and serving as a valuable educational tool.
 Solar installations on school’s roof will significantly reduce energy costs, positioning participating schools as community leaders in sustainability.
-This initiative not only reduces the carbon footprint but also elevates the public image of each school involved

 Reduce energy costs